 Learn more about our ranking as a top pediatric hospital here.

 The Center for Airway Disorders (CAD) provides long-term care and comprehensive treatment to children with complex problems involving the aero-digestive tract.
-The center offers a clinic in the Department of Otolaryngology, in close collaboration with multiple specialties, for both new and returning patients.We work to make sure that patients are seen quickly by our medical team and receive any other necessary services.
+The center offers a clinic in the Department of Otolaryngology at Boston Children's Hospital, in close collaboration with multiple specialties, for both new and returning patients.We work to make sure that patients are seen quickly by our medical team and receive any other necessary services.

 Furthermore, we understand that hearing your child may have an airway disorder can be frightening.
 We strive to be as thorough as possible in our assessment and treatment, and we will always address any concerns or questions you may have.

-Should we refer your child to another specialty inside our hospital, for instance Pulmonary or Gastroenterology, you can rest assured knowing that Boston Children’s Hospital is one of the top-ranked pediatric hospitals in the country.
+Should we refer your child to another specialty at Boston Children's, for instance Pulmonary/Respiratory or Gastroenterology, you can rest assured knowing that Boston Children’s Hospital is one of the top-ranked pediatric hospitals in the country.
 We work closely with other departments as part of our multidisciplinary approach to ensure that your child receives the most comprehensive treatment.

 The Center for Airway Disorders sees a wide variety of patients in our clinic.
 Some of the diagnoses our medical team treats include hoarseness, chronic cough, feeding difficulty, and stridor.
 To see a full list of conditions we frequently treat, click here..
 It is important to know that if you, or your child’s physician, have any concerns about your child’s airway, he or she is a candidate for our program.